artclarke/humble-video/README.md

 ## Linux Build Notes

 You need to make sure the Chef recipes that are in `./Vagrantfile` get installed on your Linux box.
+I've only tested on Ubuntu 12.04 LTS, so that's all that suppored to build on.

+To build, once the chef recipes have run on a clean box, just run:

+    mvn install

 ## Windows Build Notes
 Don't do it.
 It's not supported.
 Instead you have to cross-compile for Linux.
 Sorry.